Introduction to World Gaming Industry

 Furthermore, the gaming industry in the U.S., and indeed, the world, is a dynamic environment.
 Frankly, a lot is going on.
 It hardly matters which gaming jurisdiction you are in either domestic or internationally.
 Wherever you are, change is coming.

-And, if you want to know what direction your state’s gaming regulations might well be heading towards, in preparation of these changes, it is essential you understand how and why Nevada’s example constitutes a leadership role for other gaming regulators.
+In preparation of these changes, if you want to know what direction your state’s gaming regulations might well be heading towards, try to understand how and why Nevada’s example constitutes a leadership role for other gaming regulators.

 As a final note regarding the relatively high reputation of Nevada’s gaming regulatory framework,